OrangeBurrito/website/src/pages/posts/nethack-gui-macos.md

 ---
-title: 'Compiling Nethack with Tiles on MacOS'
+title: 'Compiling Nethack with Tiles (MacOS)'
 publishedDate: 2024-01-12
 coverImage: "/images/successful.jpg"
 description: "How to compile/install Nethack with tiles on newer versions of Mac"